 SWIFT’s technological shift from MT to ISO 20022 will be complete.
 Banks will need to upgrade their messaging interfaces and test them before November 2022 to ensure they are compatible with the new payment communication standard.

-Banks are under competitive strain to migrate to the ISO 20022 standard as the overall migration of the payment industry toward immediate payments makes their existing goods and services vulnerable.
+Banks are under competitive strain to migrate to this new standard as the overall migration of the payment industry toward immediate payments makes their existing goods and services vulnerable.

-Because ISO 20022 is a more modernized and versatile standard than conventional legacy formats, it requires significantly greater data volume processing.
+Because this standard is a more modernized and versatile standard than conventional legacy formats, it requires significantly greater data volume processing.
 As a result, bank systems and databases will need to be capable of handling these larger volumes at quicker speeds for real-time payments, daily liquidity management, compliance checks, and fraud detection and prevention.

 It’s critical to allow enough time for testing so that syntax and formatting information is accurate, and the data’s migration into all linked payment and clearing systems.
 Testing should ideally be completed by the second quarter of 2022 at the latest.